lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2025-07-04-Finish_your_degree.md

 in a William Gates Building.

 My message to young people is simple: learn when you have the opportunity.
-It is still possible to learn when you get older, but you seldom get the time.
+You can still learn when you get older, but you seldom get the time.
 My entire career has rested on material I learned when I was under 30.
-Choose wisely: trends come and go quickly, but foundational material stays valid and pertinent forever.
+Choose wisely: trends come and go quickly, but core material stays sound and pertinent forever.